 The most common types of Dental crowns/caps are:

 • Ceramic Dental Crowns: These are made of porcelain or zirconia to match the color of the teeth.

 • Metallic Dental Crowns: These can be made of gold/platinum/palladium and non-precious metals.

 • Porcelain-fused-to-metal (PFM) crowns: In these crowns, the ceramic is fused to an inner metal crown.

 While your permanent crown is under construction, your decayed tooth would be fitted with a temporary cap which would be made of acrylic or composite material.

 Note: The gold crowns mentioned above are not purely made out of gold as its pure form is too soft.
 Therefore, gold is combined with other metals to create a much stronger gold alloy.

 To get a Dental Crown, you are generally required a couple of visits to the dental clinic.
+Here is a complete detail on 'how much is a dental crown'.
 However, several steps are involved in getting a dental crown.

 • The dentist will first remove the outer portion of the tooth so the crown will evenly fit.
 The decay, if present, is also removed.